jelane7/school/README.md

 ###More Than Mapping: How Can Remote Sensing Be Useful To Archaeologists?

-Weedon Island is a Natural Preserve as well as an Archaeological Site.
+Weedon Island is a Natural Preserve, an Archaeological Site.

 Where is Weedon Island?

  [Map](page3.html)

-What is Remote Sen
+What is Remote Sensing?

+remote sensing
+noun
+1. the use of an instrument, such as a radar device or camera, to scan the earth or another planet from space in order to collect data about some aspect of it

 ```markdown
 Syntax highlighted code block